 A. Meat or no meat…that is the question.

 So what’s the deal with not eating meat on Fridays in Lent?
 It’s simply a universal law of abstinence decided upon by the Catholic Church.
 What I mean is that our Church sees great value in offering sacrifice to God.
 In fact, our universal Church law is that every Friday of the year is to be a day of fasting of some sort.
 It’s only in Lent that we are asked to sacrifice in the specific way of giving up meat on Fridays.
-This is of great value to the entire Church in that we all share in the same sacrifice during Lent together.
+This is of great value to the entire Church in that we all share together in the same sacrifice during Lent.
 This unites us in our sacrifice and enables us to share a common bond.

 Furthermore, this is a rule given us by the pope.
 Therefore, if he decided on another form of sacrifice on Fridays in Lent, or any other day throughout the year, we would be bound by this common law and be asked by God to follow it.
-Truth be told, it really is a very small sacrifice in comparison to the sacrifice of Jesus on Good Friday.
+Truth be told, it is a very small sacrifice in comparison to the sacrifice of Jesus on Good Friday.

 And don’t forget that this small sacrifice is given to us as a way of better sharing in the one sacrifice of Jesus on the Cross!
 Therefore, this little sacrifice has great potential to help us become more like Him.